 The orthodontist will have to file the chosen tooth into a pillar.
 They will then cement the crown along with the bridge onto it, which will subsequently allow the artificial tooth/teeth to occupy the empty space.
 Only having one supporting point, there should be less resistance.

 Sometimes, teeth can fracture or come off entirely due to a lever-like structure that is formed when the individual is chewing.

 Maryland dental bridge

-Maryland dental bridges use two natural dental elements like pillars, one on each side of the empty space.
-The difference with these in comparison to the traditional ones is that they don’t use crowns over the pillars, but some side fins, made from metallic or porcelain, that adhere to the rear surface of the neighboring teeth.
+Maryland dental bridges use two natural dental elements, like pillars, one on each side of the empty space.
+The difference with these in comparison to the traditional ones is that they don’t use crowns over the pillars, but some side fins, made from metallic or porcelain, adhere to the rear surface of the neighboring teeth.

 In order to do this, it’s essential to have a natural element on both sides of the space created by the missing dental pieces.
 In this case, the orthodontist won’t need to file the teeth as much, making it the most conservative option.

 Either way, this kind of bridge is only for areas that aren’t subjected to high occlusal load, since they can’t withstand impacts.